Are Molecules Magical? Non-Stabilizerness in Molecular Bonding: Remark concerning generalizability of the results to realistic basis sets, and analytical expression of the magic proxies

-We still observe a neat pick in the magic proxy, but which appears slightly shifted to a larger interatomic distance with respect to the point of maximal extrinsic curvature of the binding energy curve.
-In the case of the hydrogen dimer, the use of a minimal basis set can already be considered relatively accurate, and as we saw leads to a perfect correlation between the point of maximal sensitivity, as characterized by the curvature data of the potential energy surface, and the maximality of non-stabilizerness.
+We still observe a neat peak in the magic proxy.
+The maximum of the 6-31g filtered stabilizer Renyi entropy is found at a slightly larger interatomic distance, as shown in Fig.~\ref{fig:magic_vs_distance_631g} and Table~\ref{tab:magic_vs_distance_631g}.
+In the case of the hydrogen dimer, the use of a minimal basis set can already be considered relatively accurate, and as we saw it leads to a very close, though not exact, alignment between the point of maximal sensitivity, as characterized by the curvature data of the potential energy surface, and the point of maximal non-stabilizerness.
 This points towards a deep connection between the non-classicality of molecular systems and the Riemannian geometry of their potential energy surface.
 The observed slight correction brought to this statement by the use of a larger basis set can be understood in a first approximation by the following argument: the larger the available orbitals, the earlier the start of their overlap as the two atoms get closer and closer to each other.

 Let us also mention that in the case of a minimal basis set for H$_2$, the curse of dimensionality that plagues quantum chemistry for larger systems is absent, allowing for an analytic expression if the fermionic Wigner function, and therefore of the magic proxies.
 One can indeed easily see that among the 32 possible Majorana strings, 16 of them act diagonally in the space spanned by the two determinants, and 16 are off-diagonal and contribute to the cross term.
 Among the diagonal strings, depending on the relative contribution of the two determinants, 8 of them contribute $ \cos^2(\theta)+\sin^2(\theta)=1$ and 8 of them contribute $ \cos^2(\theta)-\sin^2(\theta)=\cos(2\theta)$.
 Concerning the off-diagonal strings, 8 of them give a zero contribution, and the other 8 contribute $2\sin(\theta)\cos(\theta)=\sin(2\theta)$.
 One can then extract the various magic proxies.
-For the stabilizer 2-Renyi entropy one obtains:
+For the stabilizer 2-Renyi entropy and its filtered counterpart one obtains:

 and for the mana: